zixuanhe/parda/README.md

 $ ./parda.x --help to see how to run with different flags and run with sequential algorithm.

 B) Config and compile
+Current program only tests with gcc and icc.
+Edit the first three lines of makefile.
+If machine has mpicc, give MPI=1 option to enable mpi parallelism.
+Otherwise, give OMP=1.
+#DEBUG = 1
+#OMP = 1
+#MPI = 1

 C) Execution instructions
 1) Sequential execution: